 We prefer athletes in their freshmen or sophomore years of high school or no later than in their junior season of high school to apply via the biography form.
 Unless you are a late rising junior it is probably too late to apply for an athletic scholarship in your senior year in virtually all of our 25 sports.

 If it’s too late by the time you’re a junior, the scholarships could only have been promised through verbal commitments.
-Now this statement is no longer available on the UCLA website–doesn’t really look good does it no matter how honest it may have been.
+Now this statement which is no longer available on the UCLA website–doesn’t really look good does it no matter how honest it may have been.

 There are Reasons why People Write Things Down

 However, none of this is enforceable.
-Oh, the players will be scared by statements that college sports is a small world and if she de-commits, word will get around and no one will risk taking her.
+Oh, the players will be scared by statements that college sports is a small world and if he de-commits, word will get around and no one will risk taking him.
 How true this is depends on your sport.
 But I can’t help think that if someone is willing to recruit a player as a sophomore, the player is good enough that other colleges will still be interested.